Can Dogs Eat Shrimp? Everything You Need To Know

 Do not feed your dog shrimp tails and shells.
 The shrimp’s hard exoskeleton (or shrimp shells) is made of chitosan.
 It’s very hard for your dog to digest and has sharp, irregular edges that can perforate your pup’s digestive tract or even their intestines.
 It can also cause choking hazards and blockage problems.

 Also, only feed your pup cooked shrimp meat.
-Dogs can’t eat raw shrimp since it contains harmful pathogens that could make them sick.
+Dogs should not eat raw shrimp since it may contain harmful pathogens that could make them sick.
 Make sure the shrimp is thoroughly cooked by boiling, baking, or steaming it.

 Lastly, while fried, breaded shrimp is a popular treat among humans, the oils, seasonings, additives, and salts are never healthy for your dog.
 So, consider popcorn shrimp off the menu.